ogotbanned/United-states-welfare-guide/readme.txt

 q4:SSI Or ssdi?

-a5:If you parents allow you to use their work credits, Choose ssdi.
+a5:If your parents allow you to use their work credits, Choose ssdi.
 If not there's a shitty asset limit you can't go under.
 It can be easily bypassed if you know what you're doing but ssdi pays more in general.

 q6:Can you live off general assistance (cash ebt)?